 W. J. HACKETT: Now we are going to vote.
 [Motion lost.]
+JESSE O. GIBSON: The sec-

 JESSE O. GIBSON: The section "The Sabbath School Council" refers to "an elder (appointed by the church board or by the board of elders)."
 Some large churches have a board of elders, but am I not correct that our working policy does not provide for a board of elders?
 I would like to move that we delete the words "or by the board of elders."
 The church board can select this elder if they want to.